codahale/xsalsa20poly1305-clj/README.md

 # xsalsa20poly1305

-A Clojure implementation of XSalsa20Poly1305 authenticated encryption, compatible with DJB's NaCl.
-Includes a set of functions compatible with RbNaCl's SimpleBox construction, which automatically manages nonces for you.
+A Clojure implementation of XSalsa20Poly1305 authenticated encryption, compatible with DJB's NaCl `secretbox` construction.
+Includes a set of functions compatible with RbNaCl's SimpleBox construction, which automatically manages nonces for you in a misuse-resistant fashion.

+For small messages, it's about as fast as `libsodium`-based libraries like Caesium and Kalium, but depends only on Bouncy Castle, which is pure Java.

 ## Usage